 Candidates should have a record of the highest academic achievement combined with evidence of outstanding leadership ability.
 The most important single criterion is a mature and clearly defined career interest in a specific field and evidence of potential for professional accomplishment within that field.

-Application materials must be delivered to the Fellowships office (Howarth 114) no later than noon on October 4, 2013.
+Application materials must be delivered to the Fellowships office (Howarth 114) by the campus deadline in October.
 Our Graduate Fellowships Advisory Committee (GFAC) will select a small number of candidates for personal interviews to be held in mid-October.
 The committee will nominate up to three candidates for consideration by the Luce Foundation.

 Once an institution’s nominations have been received, (due to the foundation the first Monday in November), the Luce Foundation staff performs an initial screening of the nominees based on the documentation submitted and on interviews that take place in December and January.
 The original roster of candidates is reduced to no more than 45 finalists who are invited, at the foundation’s expense, to meet with one of three Regional Selection Committees.
 Following their interviews with the finalists, each committee submits to the Luce Foundation its recommendations for five Luce Scholars (for a total of 15 scholars nationally).
 Successful candidates are notified by the foundation mid-March.